-Create a summer journal using scrapbook paper!
-A perfect DIY journal for kids to write and doodle in all summer long!
+Create a fun and colorful journal using scrapbook paper!
+A perfect DIY journal for kids to write and doodle in all year round!

 Add a sticker or journal card to the first page of the journal.
 Kids can add their name to this page too!

 Below is the simple tutorial!
 Remember – you can make these for any time of year or event by choosing different scrapbook paper. :)

 - 1 sheet of 12″ x 12″ scrapbook paper – Here are a few of my favorite paperstacks!

 - 8 sheets of 8.5″ x 11″ printer paper or 4 sheets of 110lb 8.5″ x 11″ cardstock

 - Paper trimmer or scissors

 - Hole punch – I used this 1/8″ Hole Punch